Home Value Explorer®

 Can you use HVE point values for Freddie Mac Relief Refinance Mortgages – Open Access? - New

-HVE point value estimates received on the Loan Prospector Feedback Certificate, can be used to determine the property value for Relief Refinance Mortgages – Open Access for certain 1- or 2-unit properties.
+HVE point value estimates received on the Loan Product Advisor Feedback Certificate, can be used to determine the property value for Relief Refinance Mortgages – Open Access for certain 1- or 2-unit properties.
 This is effective for mortgages with Freddie Mac settlement dates on or after March 15, 2012.

 Property must not be a manufactured home, dwelling on a leasehold estate, or if a Seller is permitted to deliver cooperative share mortgages, a cooperative unit.